taocpp/PEGTL/doc/Rule-Reference.md

 ###### `consume< Count >`

-TODO
+* Succeeds if the input contains at least `Count` further objects, and
+* unconditionally consumes `Count` objects from the input.
+* Limited to the buffer size when using an [Incremental Input].
+* [Meta data] and [imnplementation] mapping:
+  - `consume< 0 >::rule_t` is `internal::success`
+  - `consume< N >::rule_t` is `internal::consume< N, void >`

 ###### `eof`

-* Succeeds at "end-of-file", i.e. when the input is empty or all input has been consumed.
+* Succeeds at "end-of-file", i.e. when the input is empty (all input has been consumed).
 * Does not consume input.
 * [Meta data] and [implementation] mapping:
   - `eof::rule_t` is `internal::eof`

 ###### `eol`

-* Depends on the `Eol` template parameter of the input, by default:
-* Matches and consumes a Unix or MS-DOS line ending, that is:
+* Matches a single end-of-line as defined by the input.
+* The default definition of what constitutes a lines ending is system dependent.
+  - On Unix-like systems a Unix line ending is matched, a single 'LF'.
+  - On Windows systems an MS-DOS line ending 'CR LF' and Unix line endings work.
+* Requires an input with an `eol_rule` type definition.
 * [Equivalent] to `sor< one< '\n' >, string< '\r', '\n' > >`.
 * [Meta data] and [implementation] mapping:
   - `eol::rule_t` is `internal::eol`

+Note that the default behaviour can be changed either by defining `TAO_PEGTL_DEFAULT_EOL` before `tao/pegtl/system.hpp` is (indirectly) included or by supplying an end-of-line rule as template parameter to the input.

 ###### `eolf`